There's an increase in fake checks — and bankers aren't spotting them

 People who’ve lost money to fake check fraudsters frequently complain that their bank teller did not warn them about the scam and their financial institution would not help them when the check turned out to be bogus.

-Erika Porter, a single mom in Oklahoma City, was excited to be offered a work-at-home job this past spring.
+Erika, a single mom in Oklahoma City who preferred not to be identified by her last name, was excited to be offered a work-at-home job this past spring.
 Her new employer sent her a check for $1,000 to buy office supplies and cover her first paycheck.

 “I’m looking for a job, so I can provide for my three year old son, and instead I get fleeced,” she said.